30 June 2018 - Post by:David Siesage

 “This Agreement and the Schedules and documents referred to herein constitute the entire agreement and understanding between you and us in relation to the subject matter thereof.
 Without prejudice to any variation as provided in clause 1.1, this Agreement shall supersede any prior promises, agreements, representations, undertakings or implications whether made orally or in writing between you and us relating to the subject matter of this Agreement but this will not affect any obligations in any such prior agreement which are expressed to continue after termination.”

-The Court of Appeal saw the reference to “representations” being superseded as being effective only to exclude a possible collateral warranty and to stop representations becoming a term of the contract.
+The Court of Appeal in AXA saw the reference to “representations” being superseded as being effective only to exclude a possible collateral warranty and to stop representations becoming a term of the contract.
 It suggested that to exclude liability for misrepresentation, you need to say: that no representations have been made, or that no representations have been relied upon, or, simply, that there is to be no liability for misrepresentation.

-The judge noted that AXA was limited to its particular entire agreement clause, though it offered helpful guidance.
+The Master in this case noted that AXA was limited to its particular entire agreement clause, though it offered helpful guidance.
 Entire agreement clauses, he said, do not have to be in any prescribed form, as the effect of a particular clause is always a matter of interpretation in the context of its particular contract.
 In the context of this SPA, it was clear that the parties intended to exclude liability for misrepresentation.
 The language used was wide and not exclusively contractual.
 The SPA’s detailed provisions showed that the parties intended all disputes to be resolved within the agreed contractual procedure, so the purchaser’s claim was struck out.